marcglasberg/marcelosdartplugin/README.md

 ## Features

-**1) Show Class Separators.** Draws horizontal line separators above **class and enum** definitions in the Editor, similar to the native "Show Method Separator" setting, but applied to classes instead.
+**1) Show Class Separators.** Draws horizontal line separators above **class, enum and extension** definitions in the Editor, similar to the native "Show Method Separator" setting, but applied to classes instead.
 This enhances code readability, making it easier to distinguish where one class ends and another begins.

 <img src="https://github.com/marcglasberg/marcelosdartplugin/raw/master/PluginEffect_Classes.jpg" width="1200" alt="Plugin effect for classes">
 <p>&nbsp;</p>